Marc Maron: Personal life

-Maron lived in Astoria, Queens through the 1990s and most of the 2000s, but moved back to Los Angeles in late 2009.
+Maron lived in Astoria, Queens, through the 1990s and most of the 2000s, but moved back to Los Angeles in late 2009.
 Maron also speaks openly of his caring for numerous stray cats that he takes into his home.
-This has led to him to refer to his home, on the WTF Podcast, as the "Cat Ranch".
+This has led him to refer to his home, on the WTF podcast, as the "Cat Ranch".
 After his cat Boomer went missing, Maron began incorporating the catchphrase "Boomer lives!" to the end of each podcast.
 Since then, he has one addition to the "Cat Ranch" by the name of Buster Kitten.
 LaFonda died in December 2019.
 After she passed, Maron briefly replaced "Boomer lives!" with "LaFonda lives!" for a few episodes of his podcast.
 Monkey died in August 2020.
 He now usually concludes his podcast with some guitar playing and the phrase "Boomer lives...
 LaFonda...
 Monkey...
 Cat angels everywhere!"
 Maron currently lives in Glendale, Los Angeles, with his two cats, Buster and Sammy.

-Maron has spoken openly, both in his act and on his podcast, about his alcohol and drug abuse during the 1990s.
-Maron has been sober since August 9, 1999.
-Maron had a turbulent long-time friendship with fellow standup comic Louis CK but publicly disavowed CK after the November 2017 confirmation of CK's sexual misconduct, stating that CK had lied to him about the allegations in the past.
+Maron has spoken openly, in his act and on his podcast, about his alcohol and drug abuse during the 1990s.
+Maron has been sober since August 9, 1999, but says he has struggled with an eating disorder he developed during childhood.
+Maron had a turbulent long-time friendship with fellow standup Louis C.K.; after the November 2017 confirmation of C.K.'s sexual misconduct, Maron said C.K. had previously lied to him about the allegations.

-Maron has been married twice, once to Kimberly Reiss and once to Mishna Wolff, a former stand-up comedian.
-Both relationships have figured prominently in his act at various times.
+Maron has been married twice, to Kimberly Reiss and Mishna Wolff, a former stand-up comedian.
+Both relationships have figured prominently in his act.
 During numerous appearances at the Edinburgh Fringe festival in 2007, Maron riffed on his then-recent separation and divorce from Wolff.

-On the October 14, 2013 episode of his podcast, Maron announced that he had broken up with his former fiancée, Jessica Sanchez.
+On the October 14, 2013, episode of his podcast, Maron announced that he had broken up with his former fiancée, Jessica Sanchez.
 He then had a five-month relationship with Moon Zappa.
-More recently, he dated visual artist Sarah Cain for several years, breaking up with her in early 2019.

-Starting in late 2019, he began making reference to his relationship with director Lynn Shelton.
-She was a guest on his podcast in both 2015 and 2018, and she directed the 2019 film Sword of Trust, which stars Maron and Michaela Watkins.
-Maron and Shelton were together until Shelton's abrupt death in May 2020.
+Starting in late 2019, he began making reference to his relationship with director Lynn Shelton, a director on GLOW.
+She was a guest on his podcast in 2015 and 2018, and directed the 2019 film Sword of Trust, which stars Maron and Michaela Watkins.
+Maron and Shelton were together until Shelton's death in 2020.

+As of 2023, Maron is dating a woman named Kit.

+In 2025, Maron commented on the upcoming Riyadh Comedy Festival in Saudi Arabia on one of the final episodes of his WTF podcast, and criticized the involvement of many fellow comedians: "I mean, how do you even promote that?
+'From the folks that brought you 9/11.
+Two weeks of laughter in the desert, don’t miss it!'
+I mean, the same guy that’s gonna pay them is the same guy that paid that guy to bone-saw Jamal Khashoggi and put him in a fucking suitcase.
+But don’t let that stop the yucks, it’s gonna be a good time!"